Analysing quantum systems with randomised measurements: Entanglement

 For a Bell-diagonal state $\varrho_{\text{BD}}$, the second and fourth moments of the product observable $\mathcal{M}_\text{P}=\sigma_z \otimes \sigma_z$ are given by \cite{ketterer_characterizing_2019}

 respectively.
 Now, based on the separability constraint $\sum_{j=x,y,z} |T_{jj}| \leq 1$, for a given value of $\mathcal{R}^{(2)}$ one can maximise and minimise analytically the value of $\mathcal{R}^{(4)}$ for separable states.
+That is, the task is formulated as the following optimisation problem for a simple polynomial with three variables

-This leads to a separability region in the parameter space spanned by $\mathcal{R}^{(2)}$ and $\mathcal{R}^{(4)}$.
+In this way we obtain a separability region in the parameter space spanned by $\mathcal{R}^{(2)}$ and $\mathcal{R}^{(4)}$.
 This approach allows to detect entanglement that cannot be detected by the second moment itself, which is illustrated in Fig.~\ref{imai21}.
 Moreover, using additionally the sixth moment, a necessary and sufficient condition for entanglement of two-qubit Bell diagonal states can be found, see the Appendix in Ref.~\cite{ketterer_characterizing_2019}.